Museum of Homelessness: COVID-19 response (2020–present)

 As lockdown in the UK began, MoH teamed up with Streets Kitchen, the Outside Project, Simon Community, and the Union Chapel to launch the COVID-19 Homeless Taskforce.
 Working with Islington Council, the taskforce borrowed the Popham and Cumming community centre, dispatching 8956 meals and care packs across Islington and Camden over a 3-month period.
 Working with Streets Kitchen, MoH also launched a plan to enable people who are homeless to self-isolate during this period, providing much of the early impetus for the later ‘Everyone In’ programme that saw the Government house thousands of homeless people during the pandemic.
 As a result of this work, MoH was shortlisted for the Award for Civic Arts Organisations by the Calouste Gulbenkian Foundation.

 After the taskforce was asked to hand the Centre back to Islington Council, it continued to operate in North London through its weekly Streetmuseum showcase on Highbury Corner.
 MoH also teamed up with the Simon Community in late October 2020 to support their street work in Westminster after a second national lockdown was announced.
-As of 2021, MoH is based at 52 Lant Street, London, but is also looking for a new base for its operations.
+As of May 2024, MoH is permanently based at The Manor House Lodge in Finsbury Park, and during open season continues to share object stories from its collection.

 Research and academic work

 MoH's social justice approach has been featured in debates and academic work that explores the role of museums in the 21st century.
 This includes citations in Richard Sandell and Robert R. Janes Museum Activism reader published by Routledge in 2019.
-Co-founders Matt and Jess Turtle have also contributed to a more recent Routledge volume on museums Museums and Social Change: Challenging the Unhelpful Museum.
+Co-founders Matt and Jess Turtle have also contributed to a more recent Routledge volume on museums Museums and Social Change: Challenging the Unhelpful Museum.'
 They also contributed to 2019 proceedings of the Network of European Museums organisational conference in the same year.
 Most recently, their work was selected as a case study in the Museums Association manifesto for learning and engagement.